Skip to main content

 Digital outputs (DO0 / DO1)

-The OV20i has two digital outputs on the M12 connector — DO0 (pin 10, violet) and DO1 (pin 11, orange) — each NPN sinking, rated 100 mA per line.
+The OV20i has two digital outputs on the M12 connector, DO0 (pin 10, violet) and DO1 (pin 11, orange), each NPN sinking (the output pulls the line to ground), rated 100 mA per line.
 Use them to drive stack lights, reject gates, relays, indicator LEDs, or anything triggered by a 24V sinking signal.

 The simplest "pass-lights-green, fail-lights-red" flow uses two Digital Output nodes wired to the pass/fail branch.
 For step-by-step wiring + Node-RED setup, see Set Digital Output Logic.